I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_geometry_descriptor.md

 </tr>
 </table>

-`bMaxOutBufferSize`
+`dSegmentSize`

-Specifies the max size of the data-out buffer in units of 512 bytes.
-The minium size is 4 KB or a value of 0x08.
+Specifies the segment size of the device in units of 512 bytes.

-`bMediaTechnology`
+`bAllocationUnitSize`

-Reserved for future use.
+Specifies the allocation unit size in number of segments.

 `bMinAddrBlockSize`